ausdebating/constitution/constitution.rst

    #. the Committee and the member must be given the opportunity to state their respective cases orally or in writing, or both, and
    #. the representative members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked.

 #.
-The appeal is to be determined by a simple majority of votes cast by representative members of the Association.
+The appeal is to be determined by a simple majority of votes cast by representative members of the Association present.

-Register of Associated Groups
+Register of Associated Debating Groups
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-The Secretary of the Association must establish and maintain a register of associated institutions, and their debating groups.
+The Secretary of the Association must establish and maintain a register of Associated Institutions, and their Debating Groups.

    #.
-In this section, "debating group" may be taken to be any organised group of students associated with that institution, who participate in and/or run debating tournaments.
+In this section, "Debating Group" may be taken to be any organised group of students associated with that institution, who participate in and/or run debating tournaments.
    #.
-In this section, a "title or office" of a debating group shall be taken to be a position created within that group held by one member, with some specific responsibility within that group.
+In this section, a "title or office" of a Debating Group shall be taken to be a position created within that group held by one member, with some specific responsibility within that group.

 #.
 The Register shall contain such details as the Secretary sees fit, but must include:

    #.
-The name of the institution,
+The name of the Institution,
    #.
-The name of the debating group,
+The name of the Debating Group,
    #.
-Contact details for that instituion's debating group, if they are available.
+Contact details for that Instituion's debating group, if they are available.
    #.
 The title or office of the person who shall act as that group's representative member.

 #.
 The debating group of any tertiary education institution in Australia shall be on the register of associated groups, provided:

-   #. the Committee determines the title or office within that group which shall entitle it's holder to Representative Member status.
+   #.
+The Committee determines the title or office within that group which shall entitle it's holder to Representative Member status.
-   #. the Committee has determined the group is the best representative of a distinct institution.
+   #.
+The Committee has determined the group is the best representative of a distinct institution.

       #.
 Where multiple groups wish to claim association, the Committee shall decide which are eligible to be associated.

-   #. the Committee has provisionally admitted the institution to membership for one year, or that institution was represented at a vote to create an unincorporated body that was registered as this Association.
+   #.
+The Committee has provisionally admitted the institution to membership for one year, or that institution was represented at a vote to create an unincorporated body that was registered as this Association.

 #.
-Where doubt arises about what constitutes a distinct 'institution' or 'debating group', the Committee may construe this as they wish, but should do so with reference to the existance of:
+Where doubt arises about what constitutes a distinct 'institution' or 'debating group', the Committee may construe this as they wish, but should do so with reference to the existence of:

    #.
 A substantially different university administration or student organisation, and a distinct identity.